 Let’s see what Jon did.

-First, Jon co-created The Well, a bike co-op where folks who needed transportation could come and build their own bike for free.
+First, Jon co-created The Wellbuilt Bike co-op, a place where folks who need transportation could go to and build their own bike for free.

 They accepted donated bikes diverting them from landfills or illegal dumping and reused an old shipping container placed behind a homeless center.